renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-To enable custom managers you will need to add `custom.` prefix before their names
+To enable custom managers you'll need to add `custom.` prefix before their names

 Example: